rwrozelle/platform-espressif32/README.md

 ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
 ESP32 integrates an antenna switch, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

 * Issues with boards (wrong / missing).
-All issues caused from boards will **not** be fixed from the maintainer(s).
-A PR needs to be provided to solve.
+All issues caused from boards will not be fixed from the maintainer(s).
+A PR needs to be provided against branch `develop` to solve.

 ## IDE Preparation